Natzirt-BK/subaru-ecu-tools-linux/README.md

 ## Safety

-Cable detection does not guarantee that an ECU write is safe.
-Begin with a supervised read-only test, verify the exact ROM ID and definition, keep a recovery path, and never interrupt a flash.
+Cable detection does not nessesarily guarantee that an ECU write is safe.
+Begin with a write test, verify the exact ROM ID and definition, keep a recovery path, and never interrupt a flash.

-EvoScan support is available only through the advanced command line with a purchaser-supplied installer; it is not part of the recommended setup and Linux vehicle communication is not validated.
+EvoScan support is available only through the advanced command line with a purchaser-supplied installer; it is not part of the recommended setup and Linux vehicle communication is not validated as I do not have an Evo, nor do I have Evoscan.
+I had a tester but they were unreliable and excuse ridden.
+The only reason it was included was because of this so called tester.
+I started development to get it working but discontinued my efforts shortly after.

 Technical details and advanced commands are in [LINUX_ECU_TOOLS.md](LINUX_ECU_TOOLS.md).
 The project is licensed under the